 Learn more: 10 Good Yoga Poses For Relaxation

 Tai chi is a variation of martial arts with a series of slow, flowing, dance-like body movements that emphasize focus, relaxation, and the circulation of chi or vital energy throughout the body.
 It is an effective way to calm the mind and condition the body while reducing stress through low-impact exercises.
 Tai chi is a combination of meditation, focusing on the present, and deep breathing exercises.

 Massage therapy by an expert therapist, equipment like a special chair, bed or tub, or self can provide deep relaxation by relieving muscle tension and improving blood circulation.
 Hot showers help relax the body by dilating the blood vessels, soothing tight muscles, and increasing oxytocin to ease anxiety.

 Aromatherapy has been used since ancient times by Egyptians.
 Scents that are associated with sleep and relaxation such as lavender, chamomile, juniper, and rose can be incorporated into oils or candles.
 The olfactory receptors communicate with the limbic system, which are parts of the brain that are associated with emotions.
 Breathing in the scents can affect the brain similar to how sedative medications work.
 It can also work with other evening relaxation techniques to promote stress relief.

 Check out Good Relaxation Video Courses for more relaxation exercises.

-Evening relaxation techniques can help users to maintain healthy weight, feel more energized after sleep and can optimize physical and mental functioning.
+Evening relaxation techniques can help users maintain a healthy weight, feel more energized after sleep, and optimize physical and mental functioning.
 Most of these techniques can be done safely alone but some may need the assistance of professionals and instructors.
-If the techniques do not result to reduced stress and feeling of relaxation, seek medical advice.
-Stress is inevitable but can be managed through these relaxation techniques that can cause feelings of being energized, refreshed and ready to take on another day.
+If the techniques do not result in reduced stress and a feeling of relaxation, seek medical advice.
+Stress is inevitable but can be managed through these relaxation techniques that can cause feelings of being energized, refreshed, and ready to take on another day.